greencoast-studios/discord.js-extended/README.md

     templates: ['presence 1', 'presence 2'], // The presence statuses used by this bot.
     refreshInterval: 3600000 // Update the bot's presence every hour.
   },
-  errorOwnerReporting: true // Sends DMs to the bot's owner whenever a command throws an error.
+  errorOwnerReporting: true, // Sends DMs to the bot's owner whenever a command throws an error.
+  intents: [Intents.FLAGS.GUILDS]
 });

 client.login(<YOUR_DISCORD_TOKEN_HERE>);